determined-ai/determined/docs/tutorials/detached-mode/save-load-checkpoints.rst

            with (path / "state").open("w") as fout:
                fout.write(f"{i},{loss}")

-End your training script and close the core:
+End your training script and close the core context:

 .. code:: python

    core_v2.close()

+Navigate to ``<DET_MASTER_IP:PORT>`` in your web browser to see the experiment.

 ************
  Next Steps
 ************

 Having walked through this guide, you now understand how to effectively use checkpoints in detached mode.
-With this skill, you can ensure the continuity of your training sessions and handle interruptions seamlessly.
+Try more examples using detached mode or learn more about Determined by visiting the :ref:`tutorials <tutorials-index>`.